Victim's daughter says family 'broken' by Colorado movie gunman

-CENTENNIAL, Colo.
-(Reuters) - The teenage daughter of a Colorado movie rampage victim broke down repeatedly on Wednesday as she described how she saw her father murdered beside her, and told jurors how her family was “broken” by James Holmes’ 2012 massacre.
+CENTENNIAL, Colo., Aug 5 (Reuters) - The teenage daughter of a Colorado movie rampage victim broke down repeatedly on Wednesday as she described how she saw her father murdered beside her, and told jurors how her family was “broken” by James Holmes’ 2012 massacre.

-The jury has heard from more than a dozen victims in two days of testimony in the penalty phase of Holmes’ trial.
-The nine women and three men will next hear closing arguments before deciding if the 27-year-old convicted mass killer should be put to death for murdering 12 people and wounding 70 in his attack.
+The jury is hearing a second day of victim testimony in the penalty phase of Holmes’ trial.
+The nine women and three men will then decide if the convicted mass killer should be put to death for killing 12 people and wounding 70 in his attack.

 Cowden was 16 years old and sitting with her elder sister and their father Gordon at the Century 16 cinema in Aurora when Holmes opened fire inside the crowded midnight screening of the Batman film “The Dark Knight Rises.”